reposankar/exrebase3/README.md

 The develop branch broke off from master at commit C, so both branches share the files a.html, b.html and c.html.
 See the image below to help visualize this.

+Since the branch occurred, master has added commits D and E. This means master has two files that develop does not have, namely d.html and e.html.